jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 **Related research:**
 - *This One Will Be Different*, [Chapter 28](https://doi.org/10.1093/9780197820247.003.0028) by J.C.
 Bradbury

+## Questions journalists should ask about a stadium proposal

+Before reporting claims about a stadium’s economic benefits, journalists should ask:

+* **What is the full public cost?** Include land, infrastructure, tax exemptions, financing, maintenance, and future renovations—not just the announced construction subsidy.

+* **Are the claimed benefits gross or net?** Spending at the stadium may simply replace spending at other local businesses.

+* **Who paid for the economic-impact report?** A forecast commissioned by the team, developer, or project advocates should not be treated as equivalent to independent academic research.

+* **What assumptions drive the estimate?** Examine attendance, visitor spending, job creation, surrounding development, and economic multipliers.
+A multiplier of 1.3 increases the estimated impact by 30%.

+* **What would happen without the subsidy?** The relevant comparison is not necessarily a stadium versus no development.
+The team may stay, the venue may be renovated, or the site may be developed another way.

+* **Who receives the revenue and who bears the risk?** Identify who controls tickets, naming rights, parking, concessions, and surrounding real estate—and who pays if costs rise or revenues fall.

+* **Are mixed-use development gains being attributed to the stadium?** Apartments, hotels, offices, and restaurants may be viable without the venue or public subsidy.

+* **What happened at comparable projects?** Compare the forecast with independent retrospective studies that measure actual changes in employment, income, tax revenue, property values, and tourism.

+For a more detailed reporting guide, see [How Journalists Should Evaluate a Stadium Proposal](/stadium-journalist-checklist/).

 **Last reviewed:** July 2026

 ## About the author